Kiyalan/Parallaria/docs/design/Structure.md

 ![Steam Game Classification](SteamGameClassification.png)

-The game types that we are focusing on are Action, Role-Playing and Stimulation.
+The game types that we are focusing on are Action, Role-Playing and Simulation.
 More specifically, there is a (or more) character that the player gains control over to a certain extent, and there is a world where the character is placed, with various mechanics integrated to enrich the gameplay such as weapon, crafting, magic, destruction.

 ### Engine Layer Architecture